JuanBernal98/adidas-nodejs-challenge-2021/README.md

 - rabbitmq
 - mailing

-There are 2 defined networks
+There are two defined networks:

 - public
 - private